ARMA received the following nomination from April Dmytrenko, CRM, FAI, for the Member Spotlight:

 I was recently asked exactly how my background in archives and information technology assisted me with my documentary, The Little Girl with the Big Voice.
 I hadn’t really thought about it until that point because it was a passion project and I was so wrapped up in telling the story it didn’t seem to matter.
 In retrospect, my years in Records & Information Management really were instrumental in helping me collect, organize and clear all of the materials for this film.

-Filmmaking involves a lot of document management, project management and asset management and always has.
+Documentary filmmaking involves a lot of document management, project management and asset management and always has.
 Understanding how to organize large collections of materials, authenticate and reference them contextually proved very useful in creating the historical sequences seen in the film.

 The Little Girl with the Big Voiceexamines the struggles of women and children in the early 1930’s and 40’s through the eyes of Mary Small, a child prodigy, restless wife and dedicated mother whose resilience in the face of constant challenges made her a defining symbol of her generation.